zdodson21/pi-weather/README.md

 ## Environment Variables

 Provided here is all of the environment variables used throughout the project.
-You will need to provide your own values for these variables:
+You will need to provide your own values for these variables in a `.env` file in the root directory of this project:

 ```env
 VITE_API_KEY